Two Churches Coming Together: A History of Providence-Fort Washington United Methodist Church

 On July, 1, 2002, Providence United Methodist Church officially became a "Blended Parish" with the Fort Washington United Methodist Family.
 This was the first step on our way for the two Congregations to become merged into a single Family.

-Over several months an exploratory committee made up of leaders from both churches, met and mutually agreed to recommend that Providence and Fort Washington merge together for richer and stronger ministry for our Lord.
+Over several months an exploratory ministry made up of leaders from both churches, met and mutually agreed to recommend that Providence and Fort Washington merge together for richer and stronger ministry for our Lord.
 Both congregations held discussion meetings and approved the merger idea.
 Each Administrative Council approved the plan to merge.

 A joint Charge Conference convened on Wednesday, 29 May, 2002 as called for by our District Superintendent, and passed the motion "that Fort Washington United Methodist Church and Providence United Methodist Church officially become a Blended Parish to complete the full merger of their two churches and all their organized parts as quickly as possible, but no later than 01 December, 2002."
 The vote of the Joint Charge Conference was 33 "yes" and 0 "no."